Love Island Australia season 3: Format

 Love Island involves a group of contestants, referred to as Islanders (in the show) living in isolation from the outside world in a villa in Byron Bay, constantly under video surveillance.
 To survive in the villa the Islanders must be coupled up with another Islander, whether it be for love, friendship or money, as the overall winning couple receives $50,000.
 On the first day, the Islanders couple up for the first time based on first impressions, but over the duration of the series, they are forced to "re-couple" where they can choose to remain in their current couple or swap and change.

 Any Islander who remains single after the coupling is eliminated and dumped from the island.
 Islanders can also be eliminated via public vote, as during the series the public vote through the Love Island app available on smartphones for their favourite islanders (as singles or couples), or who they think is the most compatible.
 Those with the fewest votes risk being eliminated.
 Occasionally, Islanders themselves will vote off each other off the island.
 During the final week, the public vote for which couple they want to win the series and therefore take home $50,000.
 The winners can pick between share the money ($25,000 each) or take it all depending on an envelope they open as seen in previous seasons.

 Islanders

 The first Islanders were announced on the socials, one week before the premiere episode.

+Future appearances

+Mitch Hibberd and Tina Provis returned for season four.

+Hibberd and Provis appeared on season one of Love Island Games.

+In 2022, Audrey Kanongara competed on The Challenge: Australia.